schandra8iri/IPL-corejava-app/README.md

 ### TODO - Store players as collections and modify teams class

+- Create a List of Strings to store the player details as Strings
+- Update rest of the code to use them

+### TODO - Players code is duplicated, pass players directly to teams

+- Create a new class call players, which can provide players list
+- initialise the players with csk and rcb list
+- pass the players object to the teams

 ### TODO - Create a loops and block

 ### TODO - Create a loops and block